maurges/wzmach/README.md

     cargo build --release

+This requires the following libraries to be present as development versions:

+    libdbus libinput libudev
+    # On opensuse they are called:
+    dbus-1-devel libinput-devel libudev1

 You can then install with `cargo install` and grant the permissions by hand, or use

     make install-local